Datasance/docs.datasance.com/ioFog_3.0/applications/microservice-registry-catalog.md

   password: q1u45ic9kst563art
   email: user@domain.com
 " > /tmp/my-private-registry.yaml
-iofogctl deploy -f /tmp/my-private-registry.yaml
+potctl deploy -f /tmp/my-private-registry.yaml
 ```

-After running this, you should now have 3 registries and you can use the `ID` in the [microservice images registry field](../ioFog_3.0/reference-iofogctl/reference-application)
+After running this, you should now have 3 registries and you can use the `ID` in the [microservice images registry field](../ioFog_3.0/reference-potctl/reference-application)

 <aside class="notifications contribute">
   <h3><img src="/images/icos/ico-github.svg" alt="">See anything wrong with the document?
 Help us improve it!</h3>